tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > If all men were just and honest, all would be well and universal equilibrium would be spontaneously established.
 (p.
 265)

+> In life as in art, we must reckon with reality.
+Not all men are just.
+> That is why those who are just must try *to elevate the true and the just in man,
+> must strive to create situations favorable to this development, and must attempt to
+> establish a mutual organization that prevents disequilibrium and constrains man to be just in his social relationships.*
+(p.
+265)

+> There will be nothing despotic in this constraint.
+> And in a probably distant future, order will be imposed only by *mutual necessity.*
+(p.
+265)

+> The day will come when the individual will be capable of governing himself.
+The new art demonstrates all this.
+(p.
+265)

+> General concentration upon proper and mutual relationships is the way to solve all the problems of society.
+(p.
+266)

+> Because of corrupt conditions, man is often pressed, if not forced, to be exclusively preoccupied with money.
+> Money, that invaluable means of cifilization, should be only a "means of exchange" and not
+> assume a *limiting form* that oppresses and debases other forms of life.
+(p.
+266)

 > Capitalism as cultivated until now is a limiting form that is abolishing itself and
 > will be abolished in the culture of equivalent relationships.
+> ....
+> Although a more stable world equilibrium will follow, the new form will still be too dominated by money to allow it to
+> spread equivalently through the world.
+> For the future, Neo-Plastic demonstrates for every area *an organization of equivalent relationships and not a new form.*
 (p.
 266)

+This is a good quote to support using spiritual portraits for transparency and better relationships:

+> Love and friendship play an important role in mutual nonequivalent exchange.
+> The new art demonstrates that in order to achieve real equivalence the oppositions of a relationship must be pure.
+> To become pure they must first be separated, that is, disengaged from whatever they are confounded with.
+> When the two aspects of life are confounded, hypocrisy controls and betrays us.
+> This is why it is enormously important for the new art to establish *purified forms and pure relationships:
+> they do not conceal, they are real and show themselves for what they are.*
+(p.
+267)

 > A just solution must be found, for all human beings are basically equal and all are entitled to an equivalent existence.
 > This is not achieved by charity or love or friendship, for these qualities cannot create pure relationships.